General Manager – Business Transformation, NEC Australia

-Martin is the General Manager at NEC Wollongong, a global ICT solutions and services company that employees 130 professionals at their Wollongong office.
+NEC is a global ICT solutions and services company that employees 130 professionals at their Wollongong office.
 NEC invested $25 million in Wollongong to open this office in 2016.

-In our interview with Martin we find out why NEC chose to base their company in Wollongong and how this choice has exceeded their expectations.
-Martin, who has also lived in Sweden and USA, also shares with us some personal comments regarding how the move to Wollongong has benefited him personally.
+Here we find out why NEC chose to base their company in Wollongong and how this choice has exceeded their expectations.
+Martin, who has also lived in Sweden and USA, shares his personal experience of the move to Wollongong and how it has benefited him personally.

-What have you found to be the advantage of basing your business in Wollongong as opposed to other Australian or international locations?
+What have you found to be the advantage of basing your business in Wollongong ?

 What experience have you had recruiting the talent/workforce you need in Wollongong?